-Along with these energy-based methods (Eqs.~\ref{eq:diff_eng} and \ref{eq:int_eng}), another method, the Poincar\'e section analysis~\citep{tian13}, is reported in the literature to identify the MS transitions.
-MS in a two coupled bosonic Josephson junction model has been studied using this method and reported that the separatrix crossing is responsible to reaching the MS state.
+MS in a two coupled bosonic Josephson junction model has been studied using the Poincar\'e section analysis~\citep{tian13} and reported that the separatrix crossing is responsible to reaching the MS state.
 In addition to these techniques, one can always return to the first principle of MS and compare the joint probability density functions of the coupled systems to verify whether the systems share unaltered measures quantitatively~\citep{ghosh18_2}.

 Another article~\citep{vincent05_sch} demonstrates the presence of MS in a Hamiltonian system associated with the nonlinear Schr\"odinger equation.
-Furthermore, it discusses the transition from quasiperiodicity measure desynchronization to quasiperiodic MS and from quasiperiodic measure desynchronization to chaotic MS are generic characteristics that define the relationship among coupled nonlinear Schr\"odinger equation subsystems.
-A recent paper~\citep{tian23} investigates MS in a two-population network of coupled metronomes system.
+Furthermore, it discusses the transition from quasiperiodic measure desynchronization to quasiperiodic MS and from quasiperiodic measure desynchronization to chaotic MS are generic characteristics that define the relationship among coupled nonlinear Schr\"odinger equation subsystems.
+A recent paper~\citep{tian23} investigates MS in a two-population network of coupled metronome systems.
 The system comprises multiple identical metronomes on two swing boards connected by a spring.
 Each swing board represents a single population.
-The primary objective is to examine the collective dynamics of the multi-population Hamiltonian induced by increasing the coupling strength, which includes inter-population and intra-population couplings.
+The primary objective is to examine the collective dynamics of the multi-population Hamiltonian induced by the coupling strength, which includes inter-population and intra-population couplings.
 MS and partial MS are observed—the occurrence of these MS states is studied by analyzing the Poincar\'e sections of the Hamiltonian system.

-The study of MS has additionally been carried out within a framework comprising of two non-linearly coupled oscillators~\citep{gupta17,de18}.
-In these studies, different types of behavior such as quasiperiodic, chaotic, MS, and desynchronized, along with their respective transitions from one to another, have been observed and quantified by varying the coupling parameter.
-Furthermore, the partial MS has been studied in a model of three oscillators which are non-linearly coupled~\citep{de18}.
+The study of MS has additionally been carried out within a framework comprising of two nonlinearly coupled oscillators~\citep{gupta17,de18}.
+In these studies, different types of dynamical states, such as quasiperiodic, chaotic, MS, and desynchronized, along with their respective transitions from one to another, have been observed and quantified by varying the coupling parameter.